LookHere/Look-Here-Dummy-Data/README.md

 - [ ] Generate canidate data for a recruiting funnel
 - [ ] Create a better way to enter start and termination variables (possibly asking for average turnover)
 - [ ] Create a way to take the unbiased dummy data and make it biased, to test if analytics and dashboards can identify the bias
+- [ ] Currently the system is built off of a .csv template file; have something that looks at live data and builds that .csv file
 - [ ] Develop this into a package so it's easier to run
 - [ ] Develop this into a shiny page so it doesn't have to be run in R